taystack/find-words/README.md

 This project utilizes `yarn workspaces` to manage all typescript packages.

 ## Installation
 Ensure you are on the correct version of `node`.
-You can do this by running `which node` and comparing against the `.nvmrc`.
+You can do this by running `node -v` and comparing against the `.nvmrc`.

 ```bash
 node -v